Permanent memorial unveiled in tribute to slain city inspector Greg 'Ziggy' Zyszkiewicz

-On Tuesday, what would have been his 65th birthday, colleagues, family and friends gathered to unveil a permanent memorial to Gregg "Ziggy" Zyszkiewicz.
+On Tuesday, what would have been his 65th birthday, colleagues, family and friends gathered to unveil a permanent memorial to Greg "Ziggy" Zyszkiewicz.

 "It's our commitment to the family to never, ever forget," said Preston D. Cole, Commissioner of Neighborhood Services in Milwaukee.

 The afternoon event was filled with many happy memories shared by many in the crowd.